infrateki/hvac-daniel-graphrag/README.md

-# 🚀 HVAC Daniel GraphRAG System - Complete Implementation
+# 🚀 HVAC GraphRAG System

-**Complete GraphRAG system for Samsung HVAC technical support automation** - Following the Essential GraphRAG book by Tomaz Bratanic.
+**Complete GraphRAG system for Samsung HVAC technical support automation**

 ## 🎯 Project Overview

-This system automates **Daniel Uslenghi's daily technical support work** at Multipoint S.A., transforming him from answering 200+ repetitive questions daily to focusing on complex engineering problems.
+This system automates **daily technical support work** transforming him from answering repetitive questions daily to focusing on complex engineering problems.

 ### 📊 What This System Does